jimburton/scrabble/chapters/Chapter7.md

 When the page is loaded the `connect` function runs.
 This creates a `WebSocket` object connected to the server.
 It uses the socket to create a `Client` object that defines event handlers for the lifecycle of the socket.
-The `onmessage` handler is called whenever a message comes in from the server.
+The `onmessage` handler is triggered whenever a message comes in from the server.
 The form in the body of the page allows us to send messages to the server using `socket.send`.

 To write a server that allows users to play Scrabble, we can start with code like this.
-On the server side we need to replace `echo` with code that parses messages from the user and acts accordingly.
-Similarly, on the client side we need to add code to the `onmessage` handler that parses input from the server and uses it to present the game.
+On the Haskell side (the server) we need to replace `echo` with code that parses messages from the user and acts accordingly.
+Similarly, on the Javascript side we need to add code to the `onmessage` handler that parses input from the server and uses it to present the game as a webpage.

 ## Serialising data

-The format we will use for the communication is JSON (Javascript Object Notation), which is nice and simple, human-readable and well supported in Javascript and Haskell.
-In fact, JSON is a subset of Javascript, so there's very little parsing to do on the client side.
+Data sent over the network needs to be serialised.
+The format we will use for the communication is JSON (Javascript Object Notation).
+JSON is nice and simple, human-readable and well supported in Javascript and Haskell.
+In fact, JSON is a subset of Javascript so there's very little parsing to do on the client side.
 The parts of Javascript that are allowed in JSON are *numbers*, *strings*, *booleans*, *objects* (braces containing comma-separated key:value pairs, like `{"name":"James", "score": 42}` and *arrays* (comma-separated values within square brackets).

-We do have to turn Javascript objects into strings and back again though.
+We do have to turn Javascript objects into strings and back again in the client though.
 We do this with `JSON.stringify` and `JSON.parse`.

 ```javascript
 // send a JSON object (an array of numbers) to the server